koenrane/KR-new-site/content/import/towards-a-new-impact-measure.md

 > A low impact AGI might try to paint one car pink while minimizing its other footprint or how many other things changed, but it would be trying _as hard as possible_ to minimize that impact and drive it down _as close to zero_ as possible, which might come with its own set of pathologies...
 We want the AGI to paint one car pink in a way that gets the impact pretty low and then, you know, that's good enough – not have a cognitive pressure to search through weird extremes looking for a way to decrease the twentieth decimal place of the impact.

+> [!warning] Disclaimer
-_Disclaimer: Heavy speculation about problems (like Vingean reflection and embedded agency) for which no one knows what solutions will even look like._
+> Heavy speculation about problems (like Vingean reflection and embedded agency) for which no one knows what solutions will even look like.

 For AUP, I suspect that trying "as hard as possible" to minimize the impact is _also impactful_, as an embedded agent accounts for the energy costs of further deliberation.
 I imagine that such an AUP agent will soften how hard it's trying by modifying its decision rule to be something slightly milder than "$\argmax$ to find the first action of the _best possible_ plan".
 This could be problematic, and I frankly don't presently know how to reason about this case.
 Assuming the agent is actually able to properly tweak its decision rule, I do expect the end result to be an improvement.